Federal Elections Comparison Table

 The ballot:

-• includes the names of the candidates in your riding with the party they belong to, if any
+• includes the names of the candidates in your riding and the party they belong to, if any

 • is in both official languages